Thomson–East Coast Line: Airport extension

 On 25 May 2019, LTA confirmed that it will extend the Thomson–East Coast Line from Sungei Bedok to Changi Airport Terminal 5.
-Construction works to extend the TEL to the existing Changi Airport MRT station, which is a terminal station of the East West MRT line commenced in 2020.
-The stretch of East West MRT line between Tanah Merah and Changi Airport will be converted to form part of the Thomson–East Coast Line extension.
-The extension is expected to begin construction after 2022, with train services commencing by 2040.
+Construction works to extend the TEL to the existing Changi Airport MRT station, the eastern terminus of the East–West Line Changi Airport branch, commenced in 2020.
+The stretch of East–West Line between Tanah Merah and Changi Airport, known as the Changi Airport Line (CGL), will be converted to form part of the TEL extension.
+The extension was expected to begin construction after 2022.